 Is Canada expensive?

 Yes, Canada is expensive.
 Of course, it depends on where you’ll be settling on.
-Vancouver, in the British Columbia region (the same as Seattle in the United States), has been grappling with a real estate bubble and is more costly than other cities.
+Vancouver, in the British Columbia region (the same as Seattle in the United States), has been grappling with a real estate bubble and is more costly than other cities, including Toronto.
 There was a popular story of a kid who travelled from Calgary, in Alberta, to Vancouver twice a week to study.
 His plane ticket was cheaper than renting a single room.
 So, go figure.
 Fortunately, salaries are outstanding in Canada, so it’s expensive, but there’s a way to sort that out, and it’s with a job.
 Relocating to Canada is a better experience with a pay package.

 Firstly, secure a job